JaydenMajor/Stick-With-Me-Menu/stick-with-me-menu/readme.txt

 Contributors: jayden-major, Jason Ovalle equires at least: 4.0
 Tested up to: 4.4.2
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: Menu editor, menu, moves adding menu, wordpress admin,  Jayden Major & Jason Ovalle, Jayden Major, Jason Ovalle == Description ==
+Tags: Stick With Me Menu, jayden-major, Jason Ovalle, menu, menu editor == Description ==
 This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.
-Stick with me menu is open source and available on github https://github.com/JaydenMajor/Stick-With-Me-Menu

 == Installation ==
 = Install From WordPress Repository =